Atheer1423AK/Dalil-Landmark-Detection-in-Makkah-Advancing-Vision-Based-Religious-Tourism-Systems/README.md

-# 🕋 Dalil: Landmark Detection in Makkah
+# 🕋 Dalil: A YOLOv11-Based Makkah Landmark Detection System with ALLaM-Powered Religious Tourism Interpretation

 Dalil is a computer vision system designed to detect and classify key religious landmarks in Makkah.
 Using fine-tuned YOLOv11 models, it supports the development of vision-based tourism assistance and enhances the visitor experience through AI-powered landmark recognition.